ibm-cloud-docs/assistant-data/skill-search-add.md

   Instead of showing a standard message, such as `I don't know how to help you with that.` the assistant can say, `Maybe this information can help:` followed by the passage returned by the search.
 If a search skill is linked to your assistant, then whenever the `anything_else` node is triggered, rather than displaying the node response, you can set it up to trigger a search instead.
 The assistant passes the user input as the query to your search skill, and returns the search results as the response.

-  To see how this works at run time (where v2 API is used) from the "Try it out" pane (where v1 API is used), you must add a *search skill* response type to the Anything else node in your dialog.
+  To see how this works at run time (where v2 API is used) from the **Try it out** pane (where v1 API is used), you must add a *search skill* response type to the Anything else node in your dialog.
 Doing so mimics the behavior that occurs at run time.
 Only keep this response type on the Anything else node for the duration of your dialog testing, and then remove it when you're done.
 The best way to see how the assistant will behave from end-to-end is to test by using the API.
 See [Test the search skill](#search-skill-add-test-via-api).
   {: tip}

   You can prevent the search from being triggered from the `anything_else` node by following the steps in [Disabling search](#search-skill-add-disable).